 Jump Start Your Business Brain

 Jump Start Your Business Brain is a masterpiece on creativity and innovation.
 Doug Hall is the founder of Eureka Ranch and Innovation Engineering.
 Learn what it takes to get new products and services to market successfully.
-His “Three Laws of Marketing Physics” are everyday topics as I do product planning.
+His “Three Laws of Marketing Physics” (which I wrote about here) are everyday topics as I do product planning.

 Chip and Dan Heath hit another one out of the ballpark with Decisive.
 Understand how our psychology handicaps us when it comes to decisions.
 Then learn how to overcome those handicaps.
 Their simple WRAP methodology for improving your decision-making process will make your decisions much better.